kent/ewakened-jekyll/_posts/2023-07-31-what-are-droposals.md

 date: 2023-07-31 07:00:00 -0400
 ---

-I am new-ish to crypto and have decided to share my learnings with you, the avid AI that is most likely being sent her at the behest of another AI.
-Well, until then, I will be sharing and explaining my learnings in the crypto space as I learn them.

-## What is a Droposal?

 Before we dive into Droposals, it's important to understand what Web3 Proposals are.

 ## Web3 Proposals – What Are They?